 While Montana has a lot of the same driving laws as other states around the country, there are a few you may want to keep in mind before you hit the road.

-- There aren’t any state laws that ban talking on the phone or texting while driving.
+- Watch out for distracted driving laws.
+There aren’t any state laws that ban talking on the phone or texting while driving.
 However, several cities and municipalities have their own distracted driving laws, so it may be best to play it safe.

-- Most highways and interstates in Montana allow drivers to cruise at 80mph.
+- 80 mph zones are common.
+Most highways and interstates in Montana allow drivers to cruise at 80 mph.
 But like in any state, you’ll want to keep an eye out for speed limit signs in case you’re entering a slower zone, which is common near towns and cities as well during construction phases or if road conditions are poor.

-- Every driver and every passenger in a motor vehicle in Montana must wear a seat belt whenever the vehicle is moving.
+- All passengers should buckle up.
+Every driver and every passenger in a motor vehicle in Montana must wear a seat belt whenever the vehicle is moving.
 In some states passengers in the back seat don’t always need to buckle up, but Montana is more strict on the issue.